dreamcastnan/aws_sysops_notes/README.md

 ### Multi AZ VS Read Replics

-Multi AZ|Read Replics
+Multi AZ|Read Replicas
 ----------------------------|----------------------------
-increas availability|increas read scaling has to be in one region| can be with AZ, cross AZ, cross Region one DNS endpoint|each read replica has its one DNS endpoint x| read replicas can be Multi-AZ
+increase availability|increase read scaling has to be in one region| can be with AZ, cross AZ, cross Region one DNS endpoint|each read replica has its one DNS endpoint x| read replicas can be Multi-AZ